-Following initial engagement with landowners and communities we have now received funding and support from the Sustrans Communities Links programme to undertake a Feasibility study (Stage 3 Design) for the whole route in 2018-19.
+Following initial engagement with landowners and communities we have now received funding and support from the Sustrans Communities Links programme to undertake a Concept Design study (Stage 3 Design) for the whole route in 2018-19.

 A steering group made of elected representatives, community representative structures, interested locals and businesses was initiated in 2017 and continues to meet on a quarterly basis to develop the path.
 If you are interested in helping out please get in touch.

 The next steps are to consolidate the steering group, get comprehensive landowner permission and formulate a maintenance plan, allowing the development to go forward.

 The link between Crail and St Andrews will offer a safer commute via bike and on foot, while providing tourism and leisure opportunities, with the Fairmont Hotel, Cambo and multiple Bed and Breakfasts all being connected via the path.